FAQs

 A variety of reasons, including:

-- it means you meditate (and your mind quietens down) at least once a month
+• it means you meditate (and your mind quietens down) at least once a fortnight

 If I come along will I be expected to keep coming or commit to something?